CU-DSI-Scholars/site-source/content/post/2022-09-05-project-spatiotemporal-data-prediction-using-gan.md

 <!--more-->

 {{< alert success >}}
-This is an UNPAID research project.
+This is an UNPAID research project, and can be done for course credit.
+To apply for this project, please email the project PI directly with your application materials (resume and statement of interest).
 {{< /alert >}}

 ## Faculty Advisor